Classic car insurance, tailored to you

 In some cases, of course, they actually do!
 If your car is pre-1973, for example, then it’s exempt from road tax.
-But any car over 15 years old is now classed as a classic, and can receive reductions in policy price that reflect the care they’re given, and the way they’re driven.
+If your car is over 15 years old it could be classed as a classic and can receive reductions in policy price that reflect the care they’re given, and the way they’re driven.

 Whatever make, we have you covered

 Apply a little loving care though and your classic car will provide hour upon hour of joyous motoring and, no matter whether it’s a Morris Minor, Jensen Interceptor or a Classic Mini, we’ll have an insurance policy that’s perfect for your needs.

 Finding a suitable classic car insurance policy for you

 Dedicated Classic Car Insurance – What are the benefits?

 Classic car drivers do drive differently – it’s unlikely you’ll be seeing a 300SL Gullwing on the school run,or in a supermarket car park – so insurers can assume you’ll be doing less mileage, and pass on savings accordingly.